 I've been fortunate to visit Meteora monasteries on a couple of occasions, and on one trip took a hiking tour offered by Meteora Thrones.

-The Meteora hiking tour was an opportunity to experience the landscape as the original monks would have done before cars, motorbikes, and tourist coaches discovered the area.
+The Meteora hiking tour was an opportunity to experience the surroundings as the original monks would have done before cars, motorbikes, and tourist coaches discovered the area.
 The perfect way to enjoy the fantastic landscape!

 Hiking in Meteora, Greece